 1. Look for High CD Rates at Nontraditional Banks

 To get the highest interest rates, consider opening your CD at a nontraditional bank, which will often give you a great deal.
-For example, Chase CD rates are at 0.02% for a six-month term, but the nontraditional Ally Bank and Bank of Internet will pay you 0.60% and 0.75% for the same term CD, respectively — all of which are FDIC-insured.
+For example, Chase CD rates are at 0.02% for a six-month term, but the nontraditional Ally Bank will pay you 1.85% for a six-month CD — both of which are FDIC-insured.

 2. Negotiate CD Rates

 Many banks offer one fixed rate for CDs but some allow you to negotiate a better deal.
 BNC Bank and Bank First National enable customers to negotiate one interest rate per maturity on CD investments.
 Chase Bank does not list this as a CD feature, but it never hurts to call and speak with a financial officer if you have a Chase CD that is almost at its maturity.

 3. Implement a CD Ladder

 If you don’t need immediate access to your funds, you could benefit from building a CD ladder.
 Building one entails opening multiple, smaller-amount CDs instead of one CD with a large lump sum of money.
 You set up the smaller CDs to mature at different times — with a different CD maturing after one year, two years and three years, for example.